nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 - prefers typing to mouse interactions
 - is reasonably comfortable using CLI applications

-### Value proposition: manage finances faster than a GUI driven app
+### Value proposition:
+The value proposition is KaChinnnng allow user to manage their finances faster than a GUI driven app.

 ## User Stories